 • Stays of up to three months can be covered by a tourist visa.
 Stays of more than three months require either another type of visa or an extension of the tourist visa to be issued at the Ministry of Interior in Israel.

-• Student A/2 Visa: Students and academic guests can obtain this type of visa to stay in Israel for up to one year.
+• Academic guests B/1 Visa: Academic guests can obtain this type of visa to stay in Israel for up to one year.
 This visa must be obtained through the Technion visa coordinator.
-A request form will be sent to you by the Faculty with the formal invitation letter.
-Review a sample visa application request letter.
-You may download the visa application form here.
+A request form will be sent to you by the faculty with the formal invitation letter.

 Living in Haifa